Definition/Introduction

 - In the event of construction or repairs, the exits must be unobstructed, and work must not begin until an equally accessible and safe alternative exit is made available.

+Other employer requirements for fire safety include developing a fire prevention plan and an emergency response plan.
+When employees are over 10, these plans must be written and posted within the workplace.
+If there are fewer than 10 employees, the plan may be verbalized to the group.
 For the fire prevention plan requirement, the written plan must include a list of all major fire hazards, including various materials and chemicals, sources of ignition and how to control these, and the equipment needed to control the fire hazard safely.
-Also, other aspects of the plan include installing and maintaining safeguards on heat-producing equipment, determining the employees responsible for maintaining equipment for the prevention and control of fires, and the employees responsible for utilizing the equipment necessary to control the fire fuel source.
+Other aspects of the plan include installing and maintaining safeguards on heat-producing equipment, determining the employees responsible for maintaining equipment for the prevention and control of fires and utilizing the equipment necessary to control the fire fuel source.

-Specific daily tasks that must be part of the fire prevention plan include general housekeeping to store and clean up flammable materials and wastes, disposal of flammable waste, and cleaning and maintenance of heat-producing equipment.
+Specific daily tasks that must be part of the fire prevention plan include general housekeeping to store and clean up flammable materials and wastes, disposal of flammable waste, and cleaning and maintaining heat-producing equipment.
 For the emergency response requirement, the plan must include evacuation procedures, procedures for employees that are actively performing rescues and medical duties, procedures to sound the employee fire alarm system, training on the emergency response plan, and reviewing the emergency response plan when an employee is hired, their responsibilities change, or the plan itself is changed.

+An important hospital-specific consideration in the emergency response plan is the width of the exits.
+Standard doors are sufficient exits for most hospital employees, but a hospital bed can only fit through wide doors.
+Should a fire occur, wide doors would be necessary for evacuating patients who cannot ambulate so their beds can be wheeled through the safety door.
 Additional requirements include providing proper training and safety measures for working with dangerously flammable materials like compressed oxygen, nitrous oxide, combustible liquids, electrical wiring and equipment safety measures, and placement of fire protection systems that include fire hoses, sprinklers, fire detectors, and employee alarms.
-These requirements are all the minimum requirements set by OSHA, so specific workplaces may exceed them but cannot fail to meet them.
+These are all the minimum requirements set by OSHA, so specific workplaces may exceed them but cannot fail to meet them.
 Checklists in the operating rooms have been used to identify fire risks and ensure plans are in place to extinguish them efficiently.[12]

-While hospital fires are not very common, they can cause large numbers of casualties if fire safety guidelines are not followed.[13][14]
+While hospital fires are uncommon, they can cause many casualties if fire safety guidelines are not followed.[13][14]
 Employee preparedness is critical to ensure the safety of the employees themselves and patients in the event of a fire.
-Quick responses to a fire can help subdue the fire and prevent its spread to other areas of the hospital.
+Quick responses to a fire can help subdue the fire and prevent its spread to other hospital areas.
 The acronym RACE stands for rescue, alarm, confine, and extinguish—this lays out the response employees should have to a localized fire.
 First, rescuing others is the priority, especially in the healthcare setting when patients may be unable to move, immobilized, or unconscious.
-Next is to pull the fire alarm to alert the rest of the building and then confine the fire to one location.
+Next is to pull the fire alarm to alert the rest of the building and then confine the fire to 1 location.
+Confinement is critical to isolate the fire and prevent its spread to other areas.
+Finally, extinguishing the fire with a handheld fire extinguisher can be done using the acronym PASS, which stands for pulling the safety pin, aiming at the base of the fire, squeezing the handle, and sweeping from side to side.

 Clinical Significance

-Fires can cause high numbers of casualties should many people be around the fire and inhale its smoke.
+Fires can cause high casualties should many people be around the fire and inhale its smoke.
 Smoke asphyxiation is the biggest health concern associated with fires, and rapid management is crucial for the survival and reduction of long-term sequelae.
 In the acute phase, the upper respiratory tract edema can quickly close the airway, so monitoring for signs of respiratory distress, shock, poor blood oxygenation, and altered mental status is important to determine if establishing an airway is necessary.[15]

 With a secured airway, 100% oxygen is commonly given because of the carbon monoxide poisoning associated with smoke inhalation.
 Carbon monoxide has a high affinity for hemoglobin, so maximum oxygen concentrations are required to out-compete the carbon monoxide for binding to hemoglobin.
 This is a crucial step to reduce the long-term neurologic sequelae associated with poor neural tissue oxygenation.
 For cyanide poisoning, hydroxocobalamin can be used as an antidote.
-Further management strategies include N-acetylcysteine administration due to the elevated levels of reactive oxygen species that contribute to the pulmonary damage.
+Further management strategies include N-acetylcysteine administration due to the elevated levels of reactive oxygen species contributing to pulmonary damage.
 To address the massive bronchoconstriction associated with smoke asphyxiation, nebulized beta-2 agonists and muscarinic antagonists may be used.

 Burn management involves cooling and cleaning the burn.
 Prophylactic antibiotics are not indicated but could be used in high-risk burns, but dressings with ointments are commonly used to promote healing.[16]
-After stabilization, the primary goals are to maintain fluid balance, which can be determined by adequate urine output and help prevent secondary organ damage associated with decreased fluid levels.
+After stabilization, the primary goals are to maintain fluid balance, determined by adequate urine output, and help prevent secondary organ damage associated with decreased fluid levels.
+More extensive burns can greatly increase the patient's metabolic rate, so proper nutrition is important in the early stages of healing.
+The damage to the skin compromises the patient's ability to maintain body temperature homeostasis, so increasing the room temperature is important to maintain the patient's body temperature at a normal level to prevent enzymatic and tissue dysfunction and reduce fluid loss to evaporation.

 Nursing, Allied Health, and Interprofessional Team Interventions

 The major role of the healthcare team in fire safety is promoting prevention strategies.
 Patients who work in high-risk jobs or have children at home may benefit from fire safety education.
-A large amount of literature supports the use of education on fire safety to improve patient competency of how to react in the event of a fire and ultimately lead to better outcomes.[20][21][22][23][24]
+A large amount of literature supports the use of education on fire safety to improve patient competency in reacting to a fire and ultimately lead to better outcomes.[20][21][22][23][24]
 Also involved in this should be community-based education strategies to promote fire safety on a larger scale.
-Collaboration with local fire departments has proven to be a useful strategy in educating the public on fire safety.[25]
+Collaboration with local fire departments has proven useful in educating the public on fire safety.[25]

 Addressing scenarios that predispose people to injury due to fire should also be addressed.
 Burnout has been determined to be a significant risk factor for fire-related injury in workers of high-risk professions.[26]
 The reduced attention to detail can cause catastrophic consequences, so taking proper measures to reduce employee burnout may reduce fire injuries and deaths.
-Because of the risk of fires within the operating room, changes may also be made to optimize prevention and management strategies which involve surgeons being familiar with the devices being used, the anesthesiologist limiting oxidizer quantities to only the level needed to care for the patient, and the nursing staff and operating room technicians ensuring proper use, upkeep, and storage of the devices is maintained.[27][28]
+Because of the risk of fires within the operating room, changes may also be made to optimize prevention and management strategies, which involve surgeons being familiar with the devices being used, the anesthesiologist limiting oxidizer quantities to only the level needed to care for the patient, and the nursing staff and operating room technicians ensuring proper use, upkeep, and storage of the devices is maintained.[27][28]

 Nursing, Allied Health, and Interprofessional Team Monitoring